WICG/fenced-frame/explainer/fenced_frames_with_local_unpartitioned_data_access.md

 ### Changes to HTMLFencedFrameElement

 After a fenced frame element object is created, the embedder can call `addEventListener(‘fencedtreeclick’, callback)` on it to attach an event listener to the frame.
 The new listener can fire when an event with type `click` is fired in the embedded document’s DOM tree.
-A new [event handler](https://html.spec.whatwg.org/multipage/webappapis.html#event-handler-attributes) named `onfencedtreeclick` will also be exposed on all HTML elements, Document objects, and Window objects, to allow for fenced frames and their parent elements to listen for `fencedtreeclick` events.
+A new [event handler](https://html.spec.whatwg.org/multipage/webappapis.html#event-handler-attributes) named `onfencedtreeclick` will also be exposed on all HTML elements, Document objects, and Window objects, to allow fenced frames' parent elements to listen for `fencedtreeclick` events via the `onfencedtreeclick` attribute as well.

 To start, the spec will only support `fencedtreeclick`, but given that this API relies on the existing DOM event listener specification, it would be trivial to support other `fencedtree*` events in the future.